jfspps/howtos/ProgrammingC++/8_DirectX9c.md

 As shown, interface functions are virtual functions, so that the definition invoked is not fixed at compile time but determined at runtime.
 This is known as late-binding.

-A COM interface is really a list of virtual functions, known as a _virtual function table_ or `VTABLE`.
+A COM interface is a list of virtual functions, known as a _virtual function table_ or `VTABLE`.
 The VTABLE lists the address to all virtual functions for a given interface: _the interface pointer is thus a VTABLE pointer._

 ## Function pointers in C++